omnilaboratory/OmniBOLT-spec/OmniBOLT-05-Atomic-Swap-among-Channels.md

 ## Hashed TimeLock Swap Contract

+Hashed TimeLock Swap Contract (HTLSC) consists of two seperate HTLCs with extra specified exchange rate of tokens and time lockers.

+Simply there are 5 steps in a swap.
 In step 3, Alice sends R to Bob, hence she can unlock transaction 2 to get her 1 BTC in the channel `[Alice, BTC, Bob]`.
 Therefor Bob knows R, and use R to unlock his 900 USDT in the channel `[Alice, USDT, Bob]`.

 No participant is able to cheat.
 After inputting R in each channel, the transaction 1 and 2 turn into general commitment transactions, which is the same procedure that how an [HTLC transforms to a commitment transaction](https://github.com/LightningOnOmnilayer/Omni-BOLT-spec/blob/master/OmniBOLT-05-Atomic-Swap-among-Channels.md#terminate-htlc-off-chain).